codingGosia/about/README.md

 # 💫 About Me:

+My name is Gosia and I am an aspiring web developer looking forward to advance my career in web development and build inpiring visual platforms.

 🔭 I’m currently working on projects with HTML, CSS and JavaScript

 📕 I’m currently learning more of Javascript, React and RestAPI